-In the year 2000, when it came time to retire from public school teaching, Bill attended Southwest Minnesota Technical College in Red Wing, Minnesota, where he studied string repair with Lisbeth Nelson Butler, and archtop instrument building taught by John Reed.
-According to John, in all the years he has been teaching the course, Bill was his first student to actually complete a violin in class.
-Bill likes to say that he went to school to unlearn the bad habits of repair that he acquired, and to learn the correct way to make repairs.
-He now owns and opporates Eisenbarth Violin Shop, LLC and does repair work for school districts in Northwestern Wisconsin as well as for individuals throughout Northern Wisconsin.
+In the year 2000, when it came time to retire from public school teaching, Bill attended Southwest Minnesota Technical College in Red Wing, Minnesota, where he studied string repair with Lisbeth Nelson Butler, and archtop instrument building with John Reed.
+Bill likes to say that he went to school to unlearn the bad habits of repair that he acquired on his own, and to learn the correct methods of instrument repair.

-Bill now builds violins, violas and cellos, and repairs string instruments in a shop he set up in the basement of his home.
-His business "Eisenbarth Violin Shop, LLC" is located there also.
-His wife Karen is also a retired teacher, and they enjoy visiting their two daughters who are also teachers, and of course, their grandsons Nicholas and Ian and granddaughters Lucia and Winnie.
+Bill now owns and opporates Eisenbarth Violin Shop, LLC in Eau Claire, WI and does repair work for school districts in Northwestern Wisconsin as well as for individuals throughout Northern Wisconsin.
+His business is located in the basement of his home where he also builds violins, violas and cellos.
+His wife Karen is a retired english teacher, and they enjoy visiting their two daughters, Jennifer and Kerry, who are also teachers, and their grandsons Nicholas and Ian and granddaughters Lucia and Winnie.

 To view Bill’s violins and cellos, or have repairs made on your string instrument, contact Bill at Eisenbarth Violin Shop, LLC to make an appointment.